Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning

 \section{Abstract}

 Novel view synthesis of static scenes has achieved remarkable advancements in producing photo-realistic results.
-However, key challenges remain for immersive rendering for dynamic contents.
-For example, one of the seminal image-based rendering frameworks, the multi-plane image (MPI) produces high novel-view synthesis quality for static scenes but faces difficulty in modeling dynamic parts.
-In addition, modeling dynamic variations through MPI may require huge storage space and long inference time, which hinders its application in real-time scenarios.
-In this paper, we propose a novel Temporal-MPI representation which is able to encode the rich 3D and dynamic variation information throughout the entire video as compact temporal basis.
-Novel-views at arbitrary time-instance will be able to be rendered real-time with high visual quality due to the highly compact and expressive latent basis and the coefficients jointly learned.
-We show that given comparable memory consumption, our proposed Temporal-MPI framework is able to generate a time-instance MPI with only \textbf{0.002} seconds, which is up to \textbf{3000} times faster, with 3dB higher average view-synthesis PSNR as compared with other state-of-the-art dynamic scene modelling frameworks.
+However, key challenges remain for immersive rendering of dynamic scenes.
+One of the seminal image-based rendering method, the multi-plane image (MPI), produces high novel-view synthesis quality for static scenes.
+But modelling dynamic contents by MPI is not studied.
+In this paper, we propose a novel Temporal-MPI representation which is able to encode the rich 3D and dynamic variation information throughout the entire video as compact temporal basis and coefficients jointly learned.
+Time-instance MPI for rendering can be generated efficiently using mini-seconds by linear combinations of temporal basis and coefficients from Temporal-MPI.
+Thus novel-views at arbitrary time-instance will be able to be rendered via Temporal-MPI in real-time with high visual quality.
+Our method is trained and evaluated on Nvidia Dynamic Scene Dataset.
+We show that our proposed Temporal-MPI is much faster and more compact compared with other state-of-the-art dynamic scene modelling methods.